 - 46% of use search engines to discover new products, while only 9% of find them at trade shows

 - professionals are working later and more on the weekends – 33% traffic increase on BIMobject.com on Saturdays and Sundays.

-Sidenote: digitisation delivers sharper ROI
+Sidenote: digitization delivers sharper ROI

 Don't get us wrong: we’re not saying that digital tools will render trade shows obsolete.
-But they do offer something that the physical counterparts simply can’t: measurable real-time data that allows you to track every buyer's journey, improve brand reach, product traction and ROI.
+But they do offer something that the physical counterparts simply can’t: measurable real-time data that allows you to track every buyer's journey, improve brand reach, product traction, and ROI.

 3. BIM is critical for sustainability in construction

-Let’s face the music: our industry is responsible for inconceivable amounts of green gas emissions and incomprehensible volumes of waste.
+Let’s face the music: our industry is responsible for inconceivable amounts of greenhouse gas emissions and incomprehensible volumes of waste.
 To add fuel to the fire: CO2 emissions from the building sector are at an all-time high, representing 38% of the world’s total.

 But the question is: how does BIM pave the way for sustainability?
 Well, every component contains information that’s collated into a common data environment.
 This gives all stakeholders involved in a project the ability to examine and mitigate the project’s impact on our beloved mother earth by:

 - running simulations of the building’s life cycle energy

 - calculating statements about energy and embodied carbon dioxide